101arrowz/pwa-manifest/README.md

 If you need to have a parameter not included in that list, put an array of parameter names to keep in the final manifest under the `include` key.

+## Known Issues
+- JPEG output has a black background by default.
+There's nothing I can do about this other than add a new option for background color because JPEG does not support transparency.
+  - I suggest that you don't output JPEG at all, I only offer it for those who may need it.

 ## License
 MIT